WrenVin/Hour-Tracking-Web-App/README.md

    - Create a new project or select an existing one.
    - Navigate to "IAM & Admin" > "Service Accounts" and create a new service account.
    - Assign a role that has permissions to access Google Sheets (e.g., Editor).
+   - Download the json file containing the keys for your service account.
+Rename it to key.json and place in the main directory
    - Create a key for the service account in JSON format and download it.
 This file contains the credentials needed for your application.

 2. **Enable Google Sheets API**: